FROM ONE HOT TUB FAN TO ANOTHER, I SIMPLY LOVE HOT TUBS! CATCH UP ON MY BLOGS HERE!

 • NTC sensors throwing E95/E96 tantrums

-• Temperature readings that seem stuck in opposite day
+• Temperature readings that are incorrectly displayed or seem stuck in opposite day

 Sometimes these sensor quirks can really throw you for a loop – imagine getting a “too hot” warning when your water’s actually a chilly 55°F!
+Error codes are displayed on the control panel or LED display, and when an error code appears on the display, it is indicating a specific issue with the spa.
 Your spa comes equipped with two thermal tattletales – one at the intake, one at the outtake.
 That 50°C outtake sensor?
 Total drama queen when it comes to failing.
+Intex spas will automatically shut down if the water temperature exceeds 122°F (50°C) and display error code E95.

-Even your control panel might start speaking in code – like that mysterious E81 signal that pops up when power cycling goes wrong.
+Even your control panel might start speaking in code – like that mysterious E81 signal that is displayed or appears on the LED display when power cycling goes wrong, indicating a problem.
+The LED display is a key indicator of device status and functionality.
 And don’t get me started on those ceramic shafts – they love to call it quits right around the two-year mark.

 Must-Have Products for Your Spa First Aid Kit: